Little Mountain Homeopathy, 351 E. 39th Ave., Vancouver, BC V5W 1K3

 It is interesting to note that Mary needed several doses of her remedy initially over the course of three months, whereas the boy with Lyme encephalitis was cured with only one dose of his remedy.
 I suspect that this was because Mary had been on high doses of antibiotics for two years, which probably acted suppressively and weakened her immunity.
 We can be thankful, however, that the human body has a tremendous capacity for healing, and with the correct homeopathic remedy (as well as a healthy diet, exercise, and a good attitude), people can often spring back from a lifetime of bad habits and/or excessive suppressive therapies and enjoy excellent health and wellness.

-References (Scientific Studies that Prove that Antibiotics Don’t Work for Chronic Lyme Disease)
+Scientific Studies Prove that Antibiotics Do not work for Chronic Lyme Disease

 Anneleen Berende, M.D., Hadewych J.M. ter Hofstede, M.D., Ph.D., Fidel J. Vos, M.D., Ph.D., Henriët van Middendorp, Ph.D., Michiel L. Vogelaar, M.Sc., Mirjam Tromp, Ph.D., Frank H. van den Hoogen, M.D., Ph.D., A. Rogier T. Donders, Ph.D., Andrea W.M.
 Evers, Ph.D., and Bart Jan Kullberg, M.D., Ph.D.
 “Randomized Trial of Longer-Term Therapy for Symptoms Attributed to Lyme Disease.”
 N Engl J Med 2016; 374:1209-1220.